-Students complete the compulsory core subjects, plus a humanities subject (History or Geography) and a Language (French or Spanish).
+Students complete the compulsory core subjects, plus a humanities subject (History or Geography) and Spanish.
 This then leaves them with two additional subjects to choose, and our timetable is constructed to give students on this pathway as much choice as possible for those two additional areas of study.
 This is the pathway that is proven to offer the best opportunities to students later in life.
 It is strongly recommended that the majority of students take this pathway.